earn-alliance/earnmanagement.com/docs/features/payments.md

 1. To **generate a Payment Event**, click “Generate Payments.”

-2. Select your payment start and earn date, and “Generate.”
+2. Select your payment start and end date, and “Generate.”

 Note that when choosing a date range, it only picks up scholars _based on their last paid day_ on their account.

-For example: when entering a Earn Start Date of October 1st, 2021 and an Earn End Date of today (April 1st, 2022):
+For example: when entering a earn start date of October 1st, 2021 and an earn end date of today (April 1st, 2022):

 * If the scholar was last paid today, there would be no payment to generate.
 * If the scholar was last paid on November 1st, 2021, it will generate a payment for the scholar’s earnings between November 1st, 2021 and today.